yej117/GMTSAR_GUI_S1/README.md

 After these steps, there would be 01_prep.sh and 02_proc.sh, and run them by csh.

 Note!

 This program is just for making it easier to link (copy) files and create some \*.in files for GMTSAR.
 As the result, it won't check your input.
 For instance, if you didn't provide all the precise orbit files for scenes, there would be errors while running the program.

+In step 1, it will display the chosen date on the left, but if you choose lots of scenes, they will be display outside the window.

 # Create an execute file
 pyinstaller --onefile GMTSAR_GUI__v3.py